Bacău: History

 Similarly to most urban centers in Moldavia, Bacău emerged on a ford that allowed water passage.
 There is archaeological evidence of human settlement in the centre of Bacău (near Curtea Domnească) dating from the 6th and the 7th centuries; these settlements were placed over older settlements from the 4th and the 5th centuries.
 A number of vessels found here are ornamented with crosses, hinting that the inhabitants were Christians.
 Pechenegs and Cumans controlled the Bistrița valley during the 10th, 11th and 12th centuries.
 Colonists played a significant role in the development of the town.
 Archaeological finds, some surface or semi-buried dwellings from the second half of the 15th century, suggest that Hungarians started to settle in the region after 1345-1347 when the territory was under the control of the Kingdom of Hungary.
 They mainly occupied the flat banks of the river Bistrița.
 Discoveries of a type of 14th-century grey ceramic that has also been found in Northern Europe also suggests the presence of German colonists from the north.
 Originally the town focused around the Roman Catholic community that settled near a regular local market frequented by the population of the region on the lower reaches of the river.

 The town was first mentioned in 1408 when Prince Alexander the Good of Moldavia (1400-1432) listed the customs points in the principality in his privilege for Polish merchants.
 The customs house in the town is mentioned in Old Church Slavonic as krainee mîto ("the customs house by the edge") in the document which may indicate that it was the last customs stop before Moldavia's border with Wallachia.

-An undated document reveals that the șoltuz in Bacău, that is the head of the town elected by its inhabitants, had the right to sentence felons to death, at least for robberies, which hints to an extended privilege, similar to the ones that royal towns in the Kingdom of Hungary enjoyed.
+An undated document reveals that the șoltuz in Bacău, that is the head of the town elected by its inhabitants, had the right to sentence felons to death, at least for robberies, which hints at an extended privilege, similar to the ones that royal towns in the Kingdom of Hungary enjoyed.
 Thus this right may have been granted to the community when the territory was under the control of the Kingdom of Hungary.
 The seal of Bacău was oval which is exceptional in Moldavia where the seals of other towns were round.

 Alexander the Good donated the wax collected as part of the tax payable by the town to the nearby Eastern Orthodox Bistrița Monastery.
 It was most probably his first wife named Margaret who founded the Franciscan Church of the Holy Virgin in Bacău.
 But the main Catholic church in the town was dedicated to Saint Nicholas.
 A letter written by John of Rya, the Catholic bishop of Baia refers to Bacău as a civitas which implies the existence of a Catholic bishopric in the town at that time.
 The letter also reveals that Hussite immigrants who had undergone persecutions in Bohemia, Moravia, or Hungary were settled in the town and granted privileges by Alexander the Good.